 Parents can indicate on a common application form that they believe there is an exceptional need for admission here.
 It isn't expected that a parent will seek this priority at a school that was not named as the first preference.
 The onus is on parents to submit their supporting evidence and to provide further evidence if requested to do so.
-Parents who apply using a common application form from another LA without a tick box for exceptional need priority and provide the required supporting evidence.
+Parents who apply using a common application form from another LA without a tick box for exceptional need should put a note in the reasons for their preference that they are requesting exceptional need priority and provide the required supporting evidence.